 - 3.1.1 When considering an alteration or extension to a property it is essential to consider whether in the first instance a property should and could accommodate an alteration or extension or not.
 In some cases it will not be appropriate for a property to have an alteration or extension due to a range of reasons such as character of the property or proximity to adjoining neighbours. - 3.1.2 To determine this, there are three main issues which alterations or extension applications will need to take into account and address: - 1.
 Developments should ensure they protect and consider the impact on neighbouring amenity. - 2.
 Consideration of the impact on neighbouring properties and the impact on the street scene. - 3.
-Extensions should enhance, protect and give consideration to any impact of the development of the existing dwelling. - 3.1.3 Other planning considerations such as Green Belt, Highways impacts, Listed Buildings and nearby trees may need to be taken into account. - 3.1.4 The table below details the key considerations necessary for all alterations or extensions.
+Extensions should enhance, protect and give consideration to any impact of the development of the existing dwelling. - 3.1.3 Other planning considerations such as Green Belt, protected and priority species, highways impacts, sustainability of construction, heritage assets, and nearby trees may need to be taken into account. - 3.1.4 The following paragraphs under Section 3.1 detail the key considerations necessary for all alterations or extensions.
 Sections 3.2 to 3.10 of the SPD relate to specific types of alterations or extensions, for example side or rear extensions.
 The key considerations should be used in conjunction with the information in these sections.